Alfresco/alfresco-build-tools/docs/README.md

 ### helm-package-chart

-Packages a helm chart into a `.tgz` file and provides the name of the file produced in the output named `package-file`.
+Packages a helm chart into a `.tgz` file and provides the name of the file produced in the output named `package-file`, and its path in the output named `package-file-path`.
 The packaged file is also uploaded as an artifact and can be downloaded using `actions/download-artifact`.

 ```yaml